 If you only have three sets, you should be nearing complete failure every set, whereas exercises for 5 sets should be done at a more moderate intensity.

 A failure is a tool that should not be abused.
 All sets should be completed until form breakdown occurs (your lift is sloppy or you sacrifice form).
-Failure should not be used during this workout.
+Failure should not be used during the PHUL workout.

 This term represents the amount of time we have tension placed on the muscle.
-For a detailed explanation of tempo training read here.
+For a more detailed explanation please read our post on tempo training.

 Ab work can be done at the end of a particular workout but keep in mind many of these exercises will already put a large amount of stress on the core.